Pittsburgh-NEH-Institute/Institute-Materials-2017/general/participant-editions.md

 ## Rikk Mulligan

 I am one of the developers of The [Pittsburgh Frankenstein project](https://ebeshero.github.io/Pittsburgh_Frankenstein/), described above under the entry for [Elisa Beshero-Bondar](#elisa-beshero-bondar).

+## Christopher Ohge

+My digital editing projects have covered quite a range of approaches.
+My first digital edition was a fairly traditional diplomatic-facsimile edition of journal by a minor Transcendentalist Christopher Cranch, which includes a fairly detailed personography: <http://scholarlyediting.org/2014/editions/intro.cranchjournal.html>.

+When I was at the Mark Twain Project (c.
+2014–2017), I used traditional approaches of eclectic text and documentary editing: <http://www.marktwainproject.org/homepage.html>.
+Because most of those texts involved very rigorous textual apparatus, we weren’t doing a lot of innovative mark-up.
+The app crit was enough work.

+I’m currently a co-editor at the Melville Electronic Library, which employs a *fluid text* model of editing (for more on that you can read John Bryant’s *The fluid text* [U of Michigan P, 2002).
+For the past few years I’ve been working with a team on *Billy Budd* (still not done, but it’s getting there!): <https://mel.hofstra.edu/versions-of-billy-budd.html>.

+You may recall that I quickly presented the following project on Mark Twain’s April Fool hoax (1884) at the Institute: <http://scholarlyediting.org/2017/editions/aprilfools/intro.html>.
+This illustrates what I think is a more promising way of digital editing, in that it uses a variety of interfaces and considers the edition (as David has suggested) more broadly.
+In my case, this was an edition of an event, which included an annotated newspaper text, private documents with facsimiles, and a network graph.

+Thanks to the Institute, I’ve been thinking of ways that the curated data of editions can be extracted for other purposes.
+For example, with *Melville’s Marginalia Online* (<http://melvillesmarginalia.org>), on which I’m currently an associate editor, I’ve been working with a team to run quantitative analyses using R on the data of Melville’s reading of eight volumes of Shakespeare.
+Because the Melville-reading-Shakespeare files are marked up in XML, we can make distinctions in our analyses between marked passages and unmarked ones.
+Our GitHub repo with the R scripts (please note it is a work-in-progress) can be found at <https://github.com/melvillesmarks/ranalysis>.
+Eventually we’ll use this example to do analyses on larger data sets of Melville’s reading.